Musta1337/TeknoMW3/README.md

   - Easy to install

 ## Notice
-- It is preferable that you find information and everything in the [TeknoMW3's Forum](#teknomw3-links), since this is where everything will be really updated.
 - This repository doesn't contain any TeknoMW3 code, it just provides support and help to English speaking users.
   - If you don't know English, you can use [DeepL](https://www.deepl.com/translator) as an English to X Language Translator.
-If you know Spanish, you can visit the [SoyRA Repository](https://github.com/SoyRA/TeknoMW3).
+If you know Spanish, you can visit the [SoyRA's Repository](https://github.com/SoyRA/TeknoMW3).
 - **TeknoGods** (and therefore TeknoMW3) doesn't support piracy, this means they won't be able to give you base game files (like DLC, Update 1.4.382 or 1.9.446, etc.).
+- **TeknoGods** (and therefore TeknoMW3) doesn't support **piracy**, this means:
+  - We can' t give you game files (like [Update 1.4.382](../../wiki/Update-1.4.382)).
+  - We won't help you if you've used a pirate copy (the game is [free on Steam](../../wiki/Base-Game---DLC).
+Why do you need to use _[Lowlife repackers profiting of other peoples work].ru?_)

 ## Table of Contents
 - [Home](../../wiki)